taldcroft/asciitable/doc/index.rst

       def __init__(self):
           TabReader.__init__(self)
           self.data.start_line = 2

+  # Create a custom splitter.process_val function.
+The default normally just
+  # strips whitespace.
+In addition have it replace empty fields with -999.
+  def process_val(x):
+      """Custom splitter process_val function: Remove whitespace at the beginning or end of value and substitute -999 for any blank entries.""" x = x.strip()
+      if x == '':
+          x = '-999'
+      return x

+  # Create an RDB reader and override the splitter.process_val function
+  rdb_reader = asciitable.get_reader(Reader=asciitable.RdbReader)
+  rdb_reader.data.splitter.process_val = process_val

 More complicated examples are provided in the nose testing file ``test.py`` in the source